DIY

 • Caulk (make sure it’s paintable)

-• Wood putty or spackle (since we painted, we opted to use spackle)
+• Spackle or Wood Filler (since we painted, we opted to use spackle, but both work)

 How to Make DIY Storage Shelves for Organization